kuj0210/Smart-mobile/README.md

 ![](https://github.com/kuj0210/opensourceproject/blob/master/.README/Client&Server_Structure.png?raw=true)

 - Client: The client represents a user using messanger application.
 - Server(Main Server): This server is main of full structure.
 It manage chatbot and commands for controlling PiServer.
-- PiServer(RaspberryPi): This server manage to control motors, camera and push thread.
+- PiServer(RaspberryPi): This server manage to control mobile

 ### **Client & Main server structure**